missleung/STAT540-genomics-project/Step-4-BIological Plausibility/geneset_enrichment_analysis.md

 ### Preparing the inputs

-We extract three columns including "new gane name", "probe", and "adjusted P value" for all the genes in our data set.
-Next, we count the number of probes corresponding to a particular gene and assign zero to the probees that are not significant and have P value greater than 0.05.
+We extract three columns including "new gane name", "probe", and "adjusted P-value" for all the genes in our dataset.
+Next, we count the number of probes corresponding to a particular gene and assign zero to the probees that are not significant and have P-value&lt;0.05.

 ``` r
 extracted_data <- modified_data[,c(2, 3,6)]